Jenna and Chris

 Worth every cliché.

-In the evening, we took our seats inside the ancient Roman arena in the center of the city to watch the opera Carmen.
+In the evening, we took our seats inside the Arena di Verona, the ancient Roman amphitheater in the center of the city, to watch the opera Carmen.
 The stage built into ancient walls, seats on stone, sky overhead.
 Our first opera ever, and probably the most magical Italian setting we could have imagined.
+Two thousand years of stone, opera, the Italian sky.
+It hit all at once.

 Verona arena